-- 1. The portion of the lead and/or part, except chip capacitors and chip resistors, that will eventually become part of the completed solder connection shall be tinned with a hot tin-lead solder alloy and shall be cleaned prior to connection. - a.
-Lead forming, lead alignment, or lead cutting shall be accomplished prior to tinning for ribbon leaded parts. - b.
-Gold-plating on all surfaces, which become a part of finished solder connections, shall be removed by two or more successive tinning operations (solder pot or iron), or by other processes demonstrated to have equivalent effectiveness. - 2.
-Verify that the tinned surfaces exhibit at least 95 percent coverage.
+- 7.2.1 The portion of the lead and/or part, except chip capacitors and chip resistors, that will eventually become part of the completed solder connection shall be tinned with a hot tin-lead solder alloy and shall be cleaned prior to connection (Requirement). - a.
+Lead forming, lead alignment, or lead cutting shall be accomplished prior to tinning for ribbon leaded parts (Requirement). - b.
+Gold-plating on all surfaces, which become a part of finished solder connections, shall be removed by two or more successive tinning operations (solder pot or iron), or by other processes demonstrated to have equivalent effectiveness (Requirement). - 7.2.2 Verify that the tinned surfaces exhibit at least 95 percent coverage. - NOTE: The contact time between gold platings and molten solder shall be sufficient to remove all gold from the conductor.
+Thin residual bands of gold-tin intermetallic can severely embrittle connections.